Select Projects

 Arsenic Fate and Transport Modeling: Modeled the fate and transport of arsenic and other coal ash-related constituents in groundwater and surface water downgradient of a large Midwestern coal ash surface impoundment located in a karst environment.
 Model simulations compared potential impacts to groundwater and surface water resulting from potential surface impoundment closure scenarios.

-Surface Water Fate and Transport Modeling: Prepared expert report on human health and ecological risks due to a potential spill of barged coal combustion byproducts (CCBs) on a large Midwestern river.
+Surface Water Fate and Transport Modeling: Prepared expert report on human health and ecological risks due to a potential spill of barged coal combustion byproducts (CCBs) on a large midwestern river.
 Modeled the fate and transport of key CCB constituents, including arsenic, in surface water for a range of spill scenarios and river flow conditions.
 Estimated potential downstream concentrations at drinking water intake locations.

 Groundwater and Solute Transport Modeling: For a PRP group, developed a 3-D numerical groundwater and solute transport model for PCE at a Superfund site in New Hampshire.
 Calibrated the model using approximately 10 years of data with review and oversight by US EPA and USGS.
 Designed an optimization algorithm to develop optimal groundwater pump-and-treat system.